electron/electron/docs/api/process.md

 * `process.defaultApp` Boolean - When app is started by being passed as parameter to the default app, this value is `true` in the main process, otherwise it is `undefined`.
-* `process.getSystemMemoryInfo` - Returns the amount of system memory and free swap space
-* `process.getProcessMemoryInfo` - Returns the amount of actual memory used by Chromium for the current process.

 ## Events

 ### Event: 'loaded'